Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 in merger and acquisition activity, and extensive stakeholder management with

 the owners of businesses.

 Simon holds a Bachelor of Commerce (Hons) and Bachelor of Laws from the University of Queensland and is a Chartered Accountant.

 Colin Bendall was appointed Executive General Manager Operations on 2 January 2017 after serving more than 35 years with Sunwater and its predecessors in technical, operational and senior management roles.

 He oversees Sunwater’s on-ground services and is responsible for driving customer-oriented, efficient and safe operations that support regional Queensland’s water needs.

 Colin is a highly-skilled water industry specialist with expertise in the design, operation and maintenance of bulk water infrastructure with a strong customer focus.
 Previously, Colin worked for Sunwater in technical and senior advisory roles and was involved in the design of large-scale water harvesting schemes, on-farm dams, drainage and irrigation.
 He has also owned and directed a successful irrigation design company.

 Colin is a graduate of the Australian Institute of Company Directors and is a Water Services Australia Utility Excellence Committee Member.
 He has specialist industry qualifications including an Associate Diploma in Applied Science – Farm Water Supplies (Hons) and a Certificate in Tropical Agriculture.

-Kellie Breen was appointed as Executive General Manager of People and Stakeholder Relations on 29 January 2018.
+Kellie Breen was appointed as Executive General Manager of People and Transformation on 29 January 2018.